Alexei Yurchak: Hypernormalization

-Science fiction authors and brothers Arkady and Boris Strugatsky described the reality Alexei Yurchak would later coin as hypernormalisation in their 1971 novel Roadside Picnic 1979 movie "Stalker".
+Science fiction authors and brothers Arkady and Boris Strugatsky described the reality Alexei Yurchak would later coin as hypernormalisation in their 1971 novel Roadside Picnic which inspired the 1979 movie "Stalker".

 Yurchak coined the term "hypernormalization" in his 2005 book Everything Was Forever, Until It Was No More: The Last Soviet Generation.
 The book focused on the political, social and cultural conditions during what he terms "late socialism" (the period after Stalinism but before perestroika, mid-1950s – mid-1980s) which led to the dissolution of the Soviet Union in 1991.

 In 2007, Everything Was Forever won the Wayne S. Vucinich Book Prize from the Association for Slavic, East European, and Eurasian Studies.

 Yurchak rewrote the book in Russian, expanding and revising it considerably.
 It was published in 2014 by Moscow's New Literary Observer and won the 2015 Enlightener Prize in the Humanities category.

 In 2016 British filmmaker Adam Curtis released his documentary "HyperNormalisation" which re-popularised the term for modern audiences.
 It received further exposure (and greater resonance) on social media in 2025 given the lingering effects of the COVID-19 pandemic, implacable climate change, and the systemic institutional destruction wrought by the Second Trump administration.